ethanliu/iLyricsCloud/README.md

 ## iLyricsCloud - lyrics and artworks fetcher

-lyraox, leMusic

 iLyricsCloud is a web service to find lyrics and artworks for a given song from various sites.

 Source code: https://bitbucket.org/ethanliu/ilyrics-cloud

-### Dependencies

-jQuery
-Bootstrap
-phpQuery

-### Requires

-Web server: Apache, lighttpd, nginx

-Database: Mysql, Postgres, SQLite

 ### Installation

 1. Download and unzip source.
-- Create a database on your web server, skip if use SQLite.
+- Create a database on your server, skip if choose SQLite.
-- Make sure cache folder is writable.
+- Create a "cache" directory if not exists, and make sure the cache folder is writable.
 - Rename or copy config.sample.php to config.php.
 - Change DATABASE_DSN to matches your choice.
 - Change ADMIN_USER and ADMIN_PASS to something more secure.